 - Curriculum CoP co-led by Beth Hundey and Heather Campbell

 - Indigenous Education CoP co-led by Natalie Currie-Patterson and Jaimie Kechego

 - Leadership in Educational Development CoP (currently inviting those who participated in the EDC workshop in February 2022, please refer to the website for more information) co-led by Monica Vesely and Michal Kasprzak

 - Scholarship of Teaching and Learning (SoTL) CoP co-led by Kyle Turner and Nina Doré

 What are the differences between Action Learning Sets (ActLS) and/or Communities of Practice (CoP)?
 Visit the ”Action Learning Sets and Communities of Practice” webpage for more information.

 Staying Connected: Co-Mentorship, Slack, Twitter, and Fika Fridays

-The COED co-mentorship program launched with great success on June 10, 2022, and we will be hosting the next “speed-dating” session on Friday, October 7, from 10:30 am to 12 pm (EDT) via Zoom.
+The COED co-mentorship program launched with great success on June 10, 2022, and we will be hosting the next “speed-dating” session in early December via Zoom.
 Meet and chat with your colleagues and continue the conversations on Slack and/or the co-mentorship hub.
 Visit the “Co-Mentorship” webpage for more information.